 Job opportunities are abundant for graduates of Ferris State’s Manufacturing programs.
 For graduates of the Manufacturing Technology associate degree, career opportunities include technician-level careers such as tool and die maker, machine builder, CNC programmer, manufacturing technician, quality technician and technical/sales representative.
 Graduates of the Manufacturing Engineering Technology bachelor’s degree have a broad array of engineering-level opportunities including manufacturing, applications, tool, process and industrial engineering.

 The Manufacturing programs at Ferris State are very unique and known throughout the nation for their integration of real-world manufacturing applications – a draw for both students and employers.

 Ferris State University is a four-year public university with campuses in Big Rapids, Grand Rapids and satellite campuses across the state.
-Ferris offers more than 180 educational programs, including doctoral, master’s, bachelor’s and associate degrees, through nine academic colleges: Allied Health Sciences, Arts and Sciences, Business, Education and Human Services, Michigan College of Optometry, Pharmacy, Engineering Technology, Kendall College of Art and Design, and the College of Professional and Technological Studies.
+Ferris offers more than 180 educational programs, including doctoral, master’s, bachelor’s and associate degrees, through nine academic colleges: Allied Health Sciences, Arts, Sciences and Education, Business, Education and Human Services, Michigan College of Optometry, Pharmacy, Engineering Technology, Kendall College of Art and Design, and the College of Professional and Technological Studies.
 Ferris also has a University College that provides students with instruction in study skills, reading, career exploration and features an Honors program.
 Founded in 1884 by educator, Michigan Gov. and U.S. Sen. Woodbridge N. Ferris, the university’s mission is to prepare students for successful careers, responsible citizenship and lifelong learning.
 Through its many partnerships and its career-oriented, broad-based education, Ferris serves our rapidly changing global economy and society.